commentedout/commentedout.github.io/_posts/2020-04-09-comparing-string-java-cs.md

 Console.WriteLine(x == y); //True
 ~~~

-  Reason for the above output: x and y are now strings and hence == will compare their values
+Reason for the above output: x and y are now strings and hence == will compare their values.

+Like in Java, in C# too **.Equals()** compares the values of two strings.